ente-io/ente/web/docs/storage.md

 # Storage

+## Session Storage

+Data tied to the browser tab's lifetime.

+We store the user's encryption key here.

 ## Local Storage

-Data in the local storage is persisted even after the user closes the tab (or the browser itself).
+Data in the local storage is persisted even after the user closes the tab, or the browser itself.
 This is in contrast with session storage, where the data is cleared when the browser tab is closed.

 The data in local storage is tied to the Document's origin (scheme + host).